 A graduate of the University of Chicago and Benedictine University, Christine is a member of the Economics Club of Chicago and The Chicago Network.
 Christine was recently named one of Today’s Chicago Woman’s “100 Women Making a Difference.”
 Christine loves watching movies with her children, and, in her limited free time, enjoys riding her motorcycle.

-Erica L. Neufeld is Vice President of Communications, Education, and Advocacy at CureSearch for Children's Cancer where she is responsible for the creation and implementation of a strategic, multi-faceted communications program which includes constituent communications, social media, reputation management, and support for national fundraising and advocacy activities.
-She also oversees development of the organization's educational resources for patients and families.
-Neufeld brings more than 15 years of health care public relations and marketing experience to CureSearch.
+Erica L. Neufeld is Vice President of Communications and Program at CureSearch for Children's Cancer where she is responsible for the creation and implementation of a strategic, multi-faceted communications program which includes constituent communications, social media, reputation management, and support for national fundraising and advocacy activities.
+In her program role, she oversees the organization's grants administration which currently includes $7 million in research awards, and the development of educational resources for patients and families.

 Before joining CureSearch, Neufeld was the Director of Communications for Cardiac Vascular and Thoracic Surgery Associates (CVTSA), a private practice group of 17 surgeons in Falls Church, Virginia.
 There, she created the communications function, and held business development and operational responsibilities.